 Revenue on the Syncrude Pipeline is not dependent on throughput.
-Net operating income from this system was \$26.0 million in 2010, a decrease from \$30.4 million in 2009.
-This decrease is largely due to a reduction in the pipeline rate base that became effective in the third quarter of 2009, resulting from the sale of linefill in 2008.
+Operating margin from this system was \$24.0 million in 2011, virtually unchanged from \$26.0 million in 2010.

 Returns generated by the Syncrude Pipeline are governed by a long-term agreement with the Syncrude owners.
 The current term of the agreement runs until December 2035, commensurate with the current expiry of the Syncrude Project's licenses, and is subject to extension.
 Pembina's rate of return on the Syncrude Pipeline is independent of throughput volume, as Pembina earns a rate of return on its depreciated capital investment and fully recovers operating costs.